 Aluminum rolling mills shape raw aluminum into finished plates, sheets and coils for countless applications.
-Aluminum is incredibly popular for manufacturing across many industries, including packaging, technology, consumer goods and more.
+Aluminum is incredibly popular for manufacturing across many industries, including packaging, engineering, consumer goods and more.
 This metal offers naturally beneficial characteristics, including:

 - Corrosion resistance

 - High tensile strength

 - One-third the weight of steel